kikrishn/Blog/_posts/2021-10-12-nonarithmatic-noneuclidean-pid.md

   -
 ---

-This blog post changed dramatically over the course of writing it.
+This blog post changed dramatically over the course of writing it...
 I'm keeping the title, because I like the alliteration of "nonarithmetic noneuclidean", but by the end I actually understood the arithmetic example better too.
 Perhaps a better title would be